Christina Mengert

 That's as true as saying How beautiful the copses,

-How gentle-eyed the sheep
+How gentle-eyed the sheep.
+The angels know

 The destructive power of a myth.
 When they swept down